meecodebymariomurrent/expo-cached-remote-files/README.md

 ### getOrCache

 Saves the file from the given URI or retrieves the cached file content if already present.
+Note that the key must be unique, otherwise files will be overwritten with different content.

 ````javascript
 import {FileCacheManager} from '@meecode/expo-cached-remote-files'